WHAT IS SLEEP APNEA?

 The treatment of sleep apnea with a dental appliance will reduce and often ELIMINATE snoring for the person wearing the appliance.

-Doctors estimate that about 18 to 70 million Americans have sleep disordered breathing and/or sleep apnea.
+Doctors estimate that about 18 to 70 million Americans have sleep-disordered breathing and/or sleep apnea.
 It affects all ages, and the damages vary based on the age of the person with apnea.
+If you are suffering from this disorder you may visit our California center for sleep disorders as well as you may also visit us in different cities of USA like Los Angeles etc.

 Will this problem change my life?

-If you have Sleep apnea, it may already have affected you more than you know.
-Your quality of sleep, and therefore quality of life, will improve with improved sleep patterns and increased oxygen supply to your brain and rest of your body.
+If you have Sleep apnea disorder, it may already have affected you more than you know.
+Your quality of sleep, and therefore the quality of life, will improve with improved sleep patterns and increased oxygen supply to your brain and rest of your body.
 The benefits of quality sleep will be seen in improving the physical, emotional and psychological aspects of an individual’s life.

 Very mild snoring is usually treated by some behavioral changes.
 Weight loss and sleeping on your side are often recommended.
 There are oral mouth devices, which keep the airway open, that may help to reduce snoring in three different ways.
 Some devices (1) bring the jaw forward or (2) elevate the soft palate or (3) retain the tongue (from falling back in the airway and blocking breathing).